 For me, I enjoy the flexibility of this discipline and how it can be adapted for each dogs ability and requirements.

 For Stan, who has his exercise kept low impact, he carries only water and bowls for when we take a break, but having his pack on seems to give him a sense of purpose beyond that of a normal walk.

 In contrast to Stan's more gentle work out, Lucie has been gradually building up weight and distance and having earned her first leg in December 2011 with friends Womble and Porsche around the vast Allerton Estate, went on to close her WPD title during the Spring of 2013 exploring the challenging but beautiful landscape of the Lake District with a group of friends, including an overnight camp out.

 In April of 2014, Lucie enjoyed 24 miles of packing, climbing and camping in the Lake District with friends, carrying 30% of her bodyweight to earn a first leg towards her WPDA title, adding another 25 miles towards the title the following year, and closing her WPDA in May 2015 with a 44 mile backpack in the Cairngorms, Scotland, a trip which has also started her on the road to her WPDX title.

 Keen to follow in Lucie's footsteps, Harry started wearing his backpack with little to no weight at around 10 months of age, and has gradually been getting used to more weight and longer distances.

 In September 2014, he went for a 12 mile backpack around the Lake District with friends carrying 30% of his bodyweight to earn his first WPD Leg.

 We headed back out there during Spring 2015 and closed his WPD title in March, ending with an enjoyable overnight camp out.

-We are looking forward to more backpacking adventures in the future.
+But titles or not, any adventure with our dogs is a worthwhile one and we are looking forward to more backpacking excursions in the future.